zjinhu/SwiftMesh/Pods/CocoaDebug/README.md

 - [x] Search logs by keyword.

+- [x] Long press the black bubble to clean all network logs.

+- [x] Detect memory leaks.

+- [x] Real-time display of memory usage.

+- [x] Real-time display of CPU and FPS.

 - [x] List crash errors.

 - [x] List all `print()` and `NSLog()` messages which have been written by developer in Xcode.